borenstein-lab/fishtaco/_sources/fishtaco_file_formats.txt

 Class label file
 -----------------------------

-A tab-delimited file (with headers), with two columns, where each row is a sample the value is the class label:
+A tab-delimited text file (with headers), with two columns, where each row is a sample the value is the class label:

 .. rst-class:: center-align